aneldev/dyna-ts-react-module-boilerplate/README.md

 # Folder structure

-There are loaders for various files, like: `.less`, `.scss`, `.svg`, `.jpg`, `etc.`.
+There are loaders for various files, like: `.less`, `.svg`, `.jpg`, `etc.`.
 Loaders *loaded* in `/webpack.loaders.js`, where you can add your loaders used for all tasks (npm scripts).

 # Develop

-You can develop using the Storybook or create your app.
+You can develop using the Storybook.
 In any case on `yarn release`, only what is exported by `src/index.tsx` will be released.

 If you want to add a dependency that will be used only in a Story or in your custom app, install it as `dev` dependency.